longzhangnation/genome-analysisn/README.md

 # genetics_marker_blast_filtering.py
 A simple genetics marker blast filtering.
 Default python3.
 Using `python3 genetics_marker_blast_filtering.py -h ` for help.
 If you have any questions, contact me at the issues.
 I will response as soon.

+# remove_repeat_from_genomefile
+You can use this code to extract upper-case letters from genome file.
+The sequences can be multi fastas but  each sequence should be in one line, rather multi lines.
+The output is stdout so you can redirect the result to another file.